 If the injury is relatively new (less than 2 weeks) and not severe, use of anti-inflammatory pharmaceuticals and ice, and rest should be sufficient.

 If the injury has been present for some time (anything over 2 weeks) treatment may be required.
 This is a very simple injury to treat, usually requiring only soft tissue release techniques.
 Response time varies significantly according to chronicity and patient compliance, but most injuries should heal in less than 6 weeks, potentially requiring another 6 weeks to regain full strength in severe cases.

 A complication of tennis elbow is radio-ulnar joint dysfunction.
 The loads and stresses that caused the tennis elbow can impact on one of the elbow joints.
-This is the biggest cause of chronicity for tennis elbow sufferers.
+This is a significant cause of chronicity for tennis elbow sufferers.
 In this case manipulation or mobilisation is the only route to complete resolution of symptoms.
 Manipulation should provide resolution in less than 3-4 treatments.